Prerequisites for the Nodinite Web Client

 The Web API is responsible for all communication with the underlying databases.

-- 1-65535 - It all depends on what port you have assigned using 'Edit Bindings' for the Web Site hosting the Web Client
+• 1-65535 - It depends on what port you have assigned using 'Edit Bindings' for the Web Site hosting the Nodinite Web Client.

-- If you're going to host Nodinite on non-default ports, Please contact our support for guidance at support@nodinite.com
+If you intend to host Nodinite on non-default ports, Please contact our support for guidance at support@nodinite.com

 Frequently asked questions

-Answers to common problems and the FAQ for the Web Client is detailed on the Troubleshooting page.
+Answers to common problems and the FAQ for the Nodinite Web Client are detailed on the Troubleshooting page.

 Can I secure the Web Client?

-Yes, the Web Client supports the usage of SSL Certificates.
-Add your certificate to IIS and configure the Web Client only to allow traffic using HTTPS.
+Yes, the Nodinite Web Client fully supports the use of SSL certificates.
+Simply add your certificate to IIS and configure the Nodinite Web Client to allow traffic only through using HTTPS for enhanced security.

-Review the IIS Hardening user guide for more information
+Review the Nodinite IIS Hardening user guide for more information.

 What SQL Rights does the Web Client require?

-The Web Client does not access any of the databases directly and hence does not need any assigned SQL Server rights.
+None!
+The Nodinite Web Client does not access any database; hence, the application pool does not need SQL Server grants.